Pulihora

+History

+According to historian Dr. G. Deivanayagam recipe for Pulihora finds mentioned in the inscription of Thanjavur temple kitchens dating back to 1010 CE.

 Preparation

-The pulihora is prepared with kokum, tamarind, lemon or green mango as main souring ingredient, along with a blend of spices, lentils, peanuts and jaggery cooked in oil and mixed with cooked rice along with fried curry leaves.
-It remains fresh for two days.
-So, many South Indian travelers carry the prepared tamarind rice on long journeys.
+The pulihora is prepared with kokum, tamarind, lemon or green mango as main souring ingredient, along with a blend of spices, lentils, peanuts and jaggery cooked in oil and mixed with cooked rice along with fried curry leaves and turmeric.

 Pulihora gojju (paste) or Pulihora podi (powder) is often pre-made at homes in southern India and stored for months.
 It is mixed with cooked rice in a pan to make pulihora instantly.
+MTR Puliyogare powder is famous instant masala powder available to make Puliogare at home.